 Grades earned for study abroad courses must be submitted to the GT Registrar's office online by the professor who is the instructor of record for the course.
 The deadline for submitting grades each semester is communicated by the GT Registrar (usually the first Monday after final exams conclude).
 GT programs abroad must adhere to the same grading policies and submission dates as Atlanta campus.
 For more information, go to www.registrar.gatech.edu.

 2E.
-GT Tuition for Study Abroad
+GT Tuition for Faculty-Led Study Abroad

-I. BOR policy on study abroad tuition
+I. GT policy on faculty-led study abroad tuition